heremaps/here-data-sdk-cpp/docs/dataservice-read-catalog-example.md

 # Read Example

-On this page, find instructions on how to build and run the example project on different platforms and get catalog and partition metadata, as well as partition data using the HERE Open Location Platform (OLP) SDK for C++.
+On this page, find instructions on how to build and run the example project on different platforms and get catalog and partition metadata, as well as partition data using the HERE Data SDK for C++.

-Before you run the example project, authorize to HERE OLP:
+Before you run the example project, authorize to the HERE platform:

 1. On the [Apps & keys](https://platform.here.com/admin/apps) page, copy your application access key ID and access key secret.
    For instructions on how to get the access key ID and access key secret, see the [Get Credentials](https://developer.here.com/olp/documentation/access-control/user-guide/topics/get-credentials.html) section in the Terms and Permissions User Guide.